ModelarData/ModelarDB-RS/docs/user/README.md

 modelardbd cloud path_to_local_data_folder manager_url
 ```

-In both cases, access to the PostgreSQL metadata database and the object store is handled by the manager and is set up
+In both cases, access to the PostgreSQL metadata database and the object store is automatically provided by the manager
-automatically when the `modelardbd` instances are started.
+when the `modelardbd` instances are connected to it.
 Note that the manager uses `9998` as the default port and
 that the server uses `9999` as the default port.
 The ports can be changed by specifying different ports with the
 following environment variables: